 There they were.
 All the happy couples.
 Where were all these people before now?
 If they were here, they didn’t look this happy.
 Oh great.
 I happened to be sitting behind the PDA couple.
 They even hold hands during prayer!!!
 Oh God.
 Why do I have to sit behind this couple?
 Why today?
 When he’s been so cruel to me this week.
 I’m not sure I can do this one more Sunday.
 The lump in my throat so thick and strong, I can’t get out the words to sing…

 But I kept going.
 By then, I worked there.
 I had responsibilities on most Sunday mornings.
 And I knew I needed to keep the kids going or I’d never get them back.
-And eventually the happy couples look normal.
+Eventually, the happy couples looked normal.
 I can even imagine some of them fighting on the way to church that morning and I smile to myself.
 Don’t miss that.
 Slowly, I see more and more of God each week.
 Through people’s kindness.
 Or a scripture that grabs a hold of my aching heart.

 Then it happened again.

 Of course, the kids started fussing in their teenage years about going to church.
 It was a battle.
 They were tired.
 They didn’t care.
 “Can’t believe you’re making me do this.”
 Ugh.
 I don’t dare tell them I don’t want to go either.
 Sometimes I hated Sunday mornings.
 But I kept going, dragging the kids.
 Who didn’t want to sit with me.
 And who text during the whole service.
 Who look like death warmed over.